aws/aws-sdk-net/README.md

 If you encounter a bug with AWS SDK for .NET we would like to hear about it.
 Search the existing [issues](https://github.com/aws/aws-sdk-net/issues?q=is%3Aissue) and try to make sure your problem doesn’t already exist before opening a new issue.
 It’s helpful if you include the version of AWS SDK .NET and the OS you’re using.
 Please include a stack trace and reduced repro case when appropriate, too.

 The [GitHub issues][sdk-issues] are intended for bug reports and feature requests.
 For help and questions with using AWS SDK for .NET please make use of the resources listed in the Getting Help section.
-There are limited resources available for handling issues and by keeping the list of open issues lean we can respond in a timely manner.
+There are limited resources available for handling issues and by keeping the list of open issues clean we can respond in a timely manner.

 ## SDK Change Log